sausis20/Youtube-Trending-Scraper-and-EDA/README.md

 - The category that has the largest number of trending videos is 'News & Politics' with 395 videos, followed by 'Entertainment' with 388 videos.

 ## License
-This project is licensed under the BSD 2-Clause License - see the LICENSE.md file for details
+This project is licensed under the BSD 2-Clause License - see the LICENSE file for details